 The Writing Center regularly supports the formation of writing groups through organizing kick-off meetings and also offers an open writing group.

-Lecturers offer different types of support when writing a scientific paper.
-Find out what this looks like and make use of the offers.
-Pay attention to the fact sheets, the seminar schedule, and if applicable the Moodle course rooms of the lecturers.
-Ask about the requirements for the respective scientific paper.
-Sometimes students hesitate to accept offered feedback – take this chance: attend the review session, read the comments, ask questions.
+Lecturers offer different types of support for writing a scientific paper.
+Find out what is available and make the most of all that is on offer.
+Refer to fact sheets, the seminar schedule, and if applicable the lecturers’ Moodle course rooms.
+Ask about the requirements for the scientific paper you are writing.
+Sometimes students hesitate to accept offered feedback, but it is a valuable opportunity: take the chance to view marked examinations, read the comments, ask questions.

-The library supports you with questions about literature research and literature management.
-This also includes thesis consultations and introductions to literature management programs like Citavi or Zotero.
-Especially at the beginning of the semester, the library offers introductory events where you learn the basics of literature search and borrowing.
-There is also an elective lecture on scientific literature research.
-Contact the library with questions about databases, journals, or interlibrary loan.
-Don’t hesitate to ask the library staff for advice and help.
+The library is there to help with any questions you may have about literature searches and literature management.
+Library staff also offer thesis consultations and an introduction to literature management programs like Citavi or Zotero.
+The library offers introductory events where you can learn the basics of literature research and borrowing materials, especially at the beginning of the semester, as well as an elective lecture on scientific literature research.
+Contact the library with any questions you may have about databases, journals, or interlibrary loans.
+Please don’t hesitate to ask the library staff for help and advice.

 The OWL cannot answer all questions about academic work and writing.
 On the internet and social media, you will find various resources that deal with academic writing.
 Don’t be confused by the many different conventions.

-For academic writing you need various programs, e.g. for word processing, creating graphics, researching academic literature, or collaborating with others.
+For academic writing, you need various programs, e.g. for word processing, creating graphics, researching academic literature, or collaborating with others.
 Mastering the software you use saves a lot of time and nerves.
-It’s best to start early with the software you want to use for your thesis.
+It’s best to start early with the software you plan to use for your thesis.

 Support is available here:

-- The Central IT of the TH Nuremberg provides software in the intranet and offers instructions for installation and use.
+- The Central IT of TH Nuremberg provides software via the intranet and offers instructions for installation and use.

 - The library offers training and a consultation hour for the reference management software Zotero.

-- The RRZE (Regional Computing Center Erlangen) of the FAU conducts software trainings, e.g. for LATEX or Word – also for students of the TH Nuremberg.
+- The RRZE (Regional Computing Center Erlangen) of FAU provides software training courses, e.g. for LATEX or Word – also for students of TH Nuremberg.

-Writing is especially challenging if you don’t write in your native language.
+Writing is especially challenging if you are not writing in your native language.
 Here are some tips for non-native speakers writing in German at university:

 - Use a German-language word processing program.